Elliottys/Elliott_P3DE/README.md

+Elliott's P3DE project - Porch Pirates!

-My P3DE project.
-You can find documentation in the Documentation folder and the project itself in the Project folder.
+You can find documentation of assets used and my diary of progress in the P3DE_Documentation folder and the Unity project itself in the P3DE_Project folder.